msft-mirror-aosp/platform.compatibility.cdd/9_security-model/9_10_device-integrity.md

 unless the user consents to attempt booting anyway, in which case the data from any non-verified storage blocks MUST not be used.
-*    [C-1-7] MUST NOT allow verified partitions on the device to be modified unless the user has explicitly unlocked the boot loader.
+*    [C-1-7] MUST NOT allow verified partitions on the device to be modified unless the user has explicitly unlocked the bootloader.
 *    [C-SR] If there are multiple discrete chips in the device (e.g. radio, specialized image processor), the boot process of each of those chips is STRONGLY RECOMMENDED to verify every stage upon booting.